MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-multi-tenancy.md

 The optimal choice for the right tenancy model for your SaaS application varies according to specific business and technical requirements, data architecture and more.
 Deep understanding of these requirements along with available tenancy model options and trade-offs can help define robust, performant, cost-effective, and scalable architecture for your SaaS application.

-The following are a set of topic areas to consider when choosing between the different tenancy models.
+The following are a set of areas to consider when choosing between the different tenancy models.

 ### Data architecture